 If this option is selected along with the Select disks automatically option, then the Replicator Log volume is created only on TP disks.
 However, if you enable this check box along with Select disks manually option, then the user can select only TP disks from Available Disks.
-For more information about Thin Provisioning refer to the Storage Foundation Administrator's Guide.
+For more information about Thin Provisioning refer to the

-- Choose the Select disks automatically option if you want Volume Replicator to select the disks. - Choose the Select disks manually option to use specific disks from the Available disks pane for creating the volumes.
+- Storage Foundation Administrator's Guide. ■ Choose the Select disks automatically option if you want - Choose the Select disks manually option to use specific disks from the Available disks pane for creating the volumes.
 Either double-click on it or select the Add option to move the disks into the Selected disks pane.